Dr Julie Botticello

 - Dr Nasrin Soltani: An exploratory study on the physical activity and dietary behaviours of Iranian immigrant and refugee women in the United Kingdom.

-- Margaret Apwonyokwe: Structural violence and displaced people in Uganda: Acholi people and their experiences of war and forced displacement.
+- Ms Margaret Apwonyokwe: Structural violence and displaced people in Uganda: Acholi people and their experiences of war and forced displacement.

 CURRENT RESEARCH

 An anthropologist, I bring expertise in qualitative methods, including ethnographic practice and community-led research.
-My PhD addressed the wellbeing of Yoruba-Nigerian émigrés to the UK, through attention to diet, alternative medicines, social cohesion, and religious practice.
+My PhD addressed the well-being of Yoruba-Nigerian émigrés to the UK, through attention to diet, alternative medicines, social cohesion, and religious practice.
 My current research addresses the social determinants of health, with respect to migrant and otherwise marginalised groups, regarding inclusion in higher education and access to appropriate health care.
 Since 2015, I have collaborated with colleagues from Imperial College London, Public Health England, the National Health Service, Queen Mary, University of London, and community-based organisations to develop research and deliver health promotion initiatives.

 TEACHING